moonbitlang/moonbit-docs/README.md

 "object-safe" traits' methods must satisfy the following conditions:

 - `Self` must be the first parameter of a method
-- There must be only one occurence of `Self` in the type of the method (i.e. the first parameter)
+- There must be only one occurrence of `Self` in the type of the method (i.e. the first parameter)

 ## The question operator
 MoonBit features a convenient `?` operator for error handling.